 When you are in Marquette, you'll notice that it is more blue-collar than most other communities in America.
 35.56% of Marquette’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Marquette is a village of service providers, managers, and construction workers and builders.
 There are especially a lot of people living in Marquette who work in management occupations (14.44%), food service (11.11%), and healthcare (11.11%).

-A relatively large number of people in Marquette telecommute to their jobs.
-Overall, about 16.47% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.47% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Marquette is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Being a small village, Marquette does not have a public transit system used by locals to get to and from work.
+Marquette is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Marquette ranks among the least educated cities in the nation, as only 3.83% of people over 25 have a bachelor's degree or advanced degree.